SecurityPDF version

 When you deploy a flow, the encrypted flow definition is transferred to your cloud account where it is decrypted and deployed.
 During a flow deployment, data can be transferred between servers, systems, applications, and users.
 Every transfer is a secure and trusted exchange through TLS.
 Through cryptographic protocols, TLS encrypts and authenticates:

-• The communication between the CDP Control Plane services and environment services.
+• The communication between the Cloudera on cloud Control Plane services and environment services.